SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

   :align: center
   :target: /en/latest/_images/relink_traces3.png

-In the same local Geneious directory, a new trace file is produced and linked to the assembly, as seen in the Document Viewer, Contig View.
+In the same local Geneious directory, a new trace file is produced and linked to the contig, as seen in the Document Viewer, Contig View.
 Both traces should now have the reference icon.

 .. figure:: /images/relink_traces4.png
   :align: center